Diff2DGS: Reliable Reconstruction of Occluded Surgical Scenes via 2D Gaussian Splatting: Experiments

 \subsection{Ablation experiment}

-To verify the effectiveness of each module in Diff2DGS, we designed several variant models and conducted experiments on the StereoMIS dataset.
+To verify the effectiveness of each module in Diff2DGS, we designed several variant models and conducted experiments on both the StereoMIS and EndoNeRF datasets.
 The results are shown in Table~\ref{ablationstudy}.

-{ To validate the effectiveness of the ``Surgical Video Inpainting'' module, we created a variant ``Diffusion + Deform3DGS'' by removing the mask processing from Deform3DGS and using the inpainting module as prior information.
-We noticed that this method significantly improved the model's performance on the StereoMIS dataset, further demonstrating the effectiveness and flexibility of the ``Surgical Video Inpainting'' module.
-In the ``w/o deformation'' variant, we remove the Learnable Deformation Model (LDM) to assess its contribution.
-Results show significant performance degradation, confirming the importance of the LDM.
-Additionally, the visualization results revealed a noticeable reduction in the quality of the rendered deformed tissue.
-The same decline also occurs in `w/o inpainting' when we remove the inpainting module.
-Therefore, through ablation experiments, we validated the effectiveness of each module in the framework. }
+To validate the effectiveness of the ``Surgical Video Inpainting'' module, we created a variant ``Diffusion+Deform3DGS'' by removing the mask processing from Deform3DGS and using the inpainting module as prior information.
+Compared with this baseline, Diff2DGS achieves better PSNR, SSIM, and RMSE on both datasets, indicating that the improvement is not only from the diffusion-based preprocessing but also from the proposed deformable 2D Gaussian representation and depth-aware optimization.
+In the ``w/o deformation'' variant, we remove the Learnable Deformation Model (LDM).
+The performance degradation confirms the importance of explicitly modeling tissue deformation.
+The ``w/o inpainting'' variant also reduces image reconstruction quality, showing that instrument removal is helpful for occlusion-aware reconstruction.
+More importantly, removing the depth loss, i.e., ``w/o $L_{\mathrm{depth}}$ ($\lambda=0$)'', leads to much larger RMSE, although PSNR and SSIM remain competitive.
+This demonstrates that image-space metrics alone do not guarantee accurate geometry.
+Finally, compared with the fixed-weight setting ``w/o adaptive ($\lambda=1$)'', the proposed adaptive depth weight significantly reduces RMSE from 8.58 to 3.79 on StereoMIS and from 6.74 to 2.51 on EndoNeRF, while also improving PSNR and SSIM.
+These results validate the effectiveness of the proposed adaptive depth loss weighting strategy.

-Fig.~\ref{fig:ablation} visualizes the ablation study on the EndoNeRF dataset.
+Fig.~\ref{fig:ablation} visualizes the ablation study on EndoNeRF and StereoMIS.
 Compared to the full model (Col.~2), removing the Learnable Deformation Model (LDM) (Col.~3) leads to significant detail loss and blurring, while omitting the inpainting module (Col.~4) results in severe artifacts, particularly in regions occluded by surgical instruments.
-Furthermore, comparing our 2DGS-based approach with the inpainting-enhanced Deform3DGS (Col.~5) demonstrates that while inpainting effectively mitigates occlusion artifacts for both, our method yields more realistic textures and consistent geometric details in the reconstructed areas.
+Furthermore, comparing our 2DGS-based approach with the inpainting-enhanced Deform3DGS (Col.~5) demonstrates that while inpainting effectively mitigates occlusion artifacts for both approaches, our method yields more realistic textures and consistent geometric details in the reconstructed areas.